Jira Acceptance Criteria – What Are They and How to Create Them

 Acceptance criteria

-• The Jira admin can configure the list
+- The Jira admin can configure the list

-• The UI differentiates the global checklist from the local checklist(s)
+- The UI differentiates the global checklist from the local checklist(s)

-Formatting Acceptance Criteria in Jira
+Adding Acceptance Criteria in Jira

 There are several options for creating Acceptance Criteria lists in Jira.
 You could add it to the Description field, but lumping too much information in an unstructured paragraph field is risky.
 The PM could forget to include the criteria.
 The developers could find it difficult to parse the criteria from the other information in the Description.

-Atlassian suggests creating a custom field for acceptance criteria, and you could add another paragraph-type field to your Jira stories for acceptance criteria.
+Atlassian suggests creating a custom field for acceptance criteria, and indeed you can add a paragraph-type field to your Jira stories for acceptance criteria.
 This solution, however, still leaves you with an unstructured field where it’s difficult to see progress.
 Since Acceptance Criteria items need to be clearly pass or fail, a checklist is a perfect way to track them and Jira does have a checklist-type custom field.
 But the checklist items need to be predefined and entered by the Jira administrator, and will be the same for all issues having the custom field – making it an inappropriate option for acceptance criteria.

 Adding Acceptance Criteria Lists to Jira Stories

-Creating a Jira Acceptance Criteria Template
+How to Create a Template for Jira Acceptance Criteria

-Since Acceptance Criteria are unique to each story, your Acceptance Criteria template should serve as a prompt, guiding the Product Owner as they define the specific function of each story.
+Since Acceptance Criteria are unique to each story, your Acceptance Criteria template should serve as a prompt, guiding the Product Owner as they define the specific requirements of each story.
 You can achieve this by creating a placeholder Acceptance Criteria checklist template that is added to new Jira stories by default.

 To create a Checklist Template:

-5. Once your list is created, you can set it as a default template to be automatically applied to when new stories are created.
+- Once your list is created, you can set it as a default template to be automatically applied to when new stories are created.

 That way, everyone knows when they’ve reached the end of the road.